webgpu/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

 ## `TypedArrays`

-Note, like many things in programming there are multiple ways we could do this. `TypeArray`s have a constructor that takes various forms.
+Note, like many things in programming there are multiple ways we could do this. `TypedArray`s have a constructor that takes various forms.
 For example

 * `new Float32Array(12)`